Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/AUTHORIZATION/RESOURCE-AUTHORIZATION.md

 information; storing it all in the JWT would create a very large token that would contribute to significant network traffic.

-This document is concerned primarily with _resources_ and _actions_, which define the "resource authorization" strategy.
-[DMS Document Authorization](./DOCUMENT-AUTHORIZATION.md) covers the other topics.
+This document is concerned primarily with _resources_, _actions_, and _authorization strategies_.
+[DMS Document
+Authorization](./DOCUMENT-AUTHORIZATION.md) document-level authorization using based on education organization and/or namespace.

 ## Claimset as a Scope